Order my new book, Ideologies of the Real

 story © Michael Betancourt, September 2, 2019 all rights reserved.

-My new book Ideologies of the Real in Title Sequences, Motion Graphics and Cinema is now available for preorder from Routledge, the publisher!
+My new book Ideologies of the Real in Title Sequences, Motion Graphics and Cinema is now available!
 This book presents a new theory of cinematic realism appropriate for the digital age.

 This book explores the question of realism in motion pictures.
 Specifically, it explores how understanding the role of realism in the history of title sequences in film can illuminate discussions raised by the advent of digital cinema.